Skip to content

 Did you get a new fur baby for Christmas?
 Looking for what you need to know, as a new pet parent?
 We are here to help!
 Below is a list of SOME of the topics that will be discussed during your first four-legged family member’s vet visit and ways to prepare for your visit, so our team can make sure your pet has the best care possible!

-Previous History: Bring any and all records on your new family member, whether from a previous veterinary hospital, a breeder, or a shelter.
+- Previous History: Bring any and all records on your new family member, whether from a previous veterinary hospital, a breeder, or a shelter.
 You can NEVER bring too much information!
-This is super important as we try to see what immunizations have been administered, and determine if your pet has had any health issues prior to visiting our hospital.
+This is super important as we try to see what immunizations have been administered, and determine if your pet has had any health issues prior to visiting us as the veterinary clinic near me.
 Also, any history or records pertaining to your new pet’s biological parents, helps give us clues on what to look for in the future.
 Genetics can be amazing, but can also bring unwanted traits.
 Better to be prepared for potential issues!

 - Diagnostic Testing: Bring a fresh stool sample for us to screen for parasites (remember, some can cross species to cats, dogs, and even humans).
 The most common ones we see are hookworms, roundworms, tapeworms, and coccidia spp.